merps/f5devops/terraform/f5-eap-nginx/README.md

 # Demo deployment of BIG-IPs using Terraform
-Demo deployment of F5 BIG-IP in AWS using Terraform
+Demo deployment of F5 NGNIX environment consolidation in AWS using Terraform

-This is a refactor of https://github.com/mjmenger/terraform-aws-bigip-setup to present a more modular approach of deployement.
 As per source, below, all aspects are applicable - the intention is to provide TS to SumoLogic for the deployment of a secure gateway solution within AWS.

 an authentication token must be generated and recorded as documented below in order to access the modules required by this demo https://www.terraform.io/docs/commands/cli-config.html